INDUSCOL

 Partners and funding

-The total project budget is €910K.
+The total project budget was €910K.

 Photo crédit: ENSTA Bretagne